Introduction

 In 2012 the council, working with the Broomfield House Trust and Friends of Broomfield Park submitted a bid to the Heritage Lottery Fund (HLF) to transform the House into a heritage and learning centre.

-Under these proposals, the restored house would include a cafe on the ground floor with a patio overlooking the gardens.
+Under these proposals, the restored house would include a café on the ground floor with a patio overlooking the gardens.
 The house would also become a community hub with a rolling programme of events and learning opportunities including volunteering, training and apprenticeships in activities such as heritage restoration.

 The total cost of the restoration of the house and the Lanscroon murals was estimated to be £6.7 million.
 This included £4 million from the HLF and the remainder coming from the council, a Greater London Authority grant, and fundraising.
-Further details of the bid can be found in three documents:
+Further details of the bid can be found in 3 documents:

 - Broomfield House cabinet report 10.10.2012 (PDF, 340.56 KB)